Londa-mas/fgl-jse-portfolio-optimisation/README.md

 1. **Data Ingestion:** Running the first code block will sync live JSE data via `yfinance`.
 2. **Section B (Replication):** This block performs the factor decomposition and calculates the full precision matrix.
 It will print a 'Verification Summary' to the console.
 3. **Comparative Visualization:** This cell generates the replication figure.
 It plots the cumulative returns of the unpenalised GMV vs. standard FGL, providing the performance-related proof requested in the project feedback.
-4. **Section C (Extension):** This block executes the Topological-Robust (TR-FGL) model, calculating Eigenvector Centrality and solving the constrained optimization problem via `CVXPY`.
+4. **Section C (Extension):** This block executes the Topologically Regularised (TR-FGL) model, calculating Eigenvector Centrality and solving the constrained optimization problem via `CVXPY`.

 ### **Step 4: Interpreting Results**